 Introducing the CHR – Connected Health Record

-The health industry uses terms such as EMR (Electronic Health Record), EHR (Electronic Health Record), PMS (Patient Management System), PHR (Personal Health Record) and SHR (Shared Health Record).
+The health industry uses terms such as EMR (Electronic Medical Record), EHR (Electronic Health Record), PMS (Patient Management System), PHR (Personal Health Record) and SHR (Shared Health Record).
 Now, the CHR (Connected Health Record) is becoming more and more topical.

 So, what is a CHR?